wolverine2k/crunchy/branches/andre/src/tests/index.rst

 In terms of test coverage, this is just a first draft which needs to be verified.

 As a rule, every plugin should import the interface module - and nothing else other than other plugins (and, perhaps, utilities.py) and/or modules from the Python standard library.

-We keep track of the work that has been done by indicating the modules imported.
+In the following, the symbol "->" indicates modules that are imported (excluding modules from the standard library).

 Crunchy Python files listing::